 I grew up in Paramus, New Jersey, just eight miles from the lights of Manhattan, not the best location for an aspiring astronomer.
 I saw the REAL night sky — the Milky Way! — for the first time when I was around twelve, during a family vacation to Colorado, and again a few years later when I was a student assistant at the Arecibo Radio Observatory in Puerto Rico.
 My early astronomical observing was carried out in my family’s driveway with a 4.25-inch Edmund reflector telescope, which I bought for $84 in saved-up coins.
 It was here that I shared the wonders of the night sky with our neighbors and developed what became a lifelong passion for teaching and writing about science.

 I received my undergraduate degree in astrophysics from Princeton University in 1973 and my Ph.D. in astronomy from Yale University in 1978.
 I’m now Professor of Physics at the University of Massachusetts Dartmouth and an Associate of the Harvard College Observatory.
-I also serve as Chair of the Historical Astronomy Division of the American Astronomical Society.
+I also served a term as Chair of the Historical Astronomy Division of the American Astronomical Society.

 • Parallax: The Race to Measure the Cosmos, which chronicles the human stories involved in the centuries-long quest to measure the first distance to a star;

 • The Electric Life of Michael Faraday, a biography of the 19th century pioneer of electricity and magnetism;

 • Eureka Man: The Life and Legacy of Archimedes;

 • Astronomy Activity and Laboratory Manual, a collection of do-it-yourself exercises that traces the development of astronomers’ conception of the universe;